myPTO Program: FAQs

 • What is RPL?

-RPL is a new benefit funded by UTMB that provides expanded income protection to employees who have exhausted their available accruals and need more time away from work for a personal illness/injury, the catastrophic illness/injury of an immediate family member or parental leave.
+RPL is a benefit funded by UTMB that provides expanded income protection to employees who have exhausted their available accruals and need more time away from work for a personal illness/injury, the catastrophic illness/injury of an immediate family member or parental leave.

 • Who is eligible for RPL?